japila-books/spark-sql-internals/docs/spark-sql-properties.md

 When negative, it is assumed infinite (i.e. `Duration.Inf`)

-Use link:spark-sql-SQLConf.adoc#broadcastTimeout[SQLConf.broadcastTimeout] method to access the current value.
+Use [SQLConf.broadcastTimeout](SQLConf.md#broadcastTimeout) method to access the current value.

 | [[spark.sql.caseSensitive]] *spark.sql.caseSensitive*